knuesel/callisto/src/reading.typ

   "text/plain"   : handler-text,
   // Abstract handlers to process images based on their data encoding
   // Luckily, Typst can detect what the actual image format is (png, svg, ...)
+  "image/x.base64": handler-image-base64, // data is a base64 encoded image
-  "image/x.path"  : handler-image-path,   // data is a image determined by 'path' string
+  "image/x.text"  : handler-image-text,   // data is a text encoded image "image/x.path"  : handler-image-path,   // data is a image determined by 'path' string
   // Add handler for a rich object.
 Used for mutual recursion.
   "rich-object"   : (..args) => panic("rich object handler is not replaced by a working function"),